// used for Facebook verification ?>

 You get exactly one local channel with Paramount+: a live feed of your area CBS affiliate.
 Since all CBS shows are available on-demand, Paramount+ doesn’t offer a cloud DVR to record anything from its live feed.

 Also, the live schedule doesn’t include any local or news programming, just CBS’s primetime series.
 You’ll have to find The Drew Barrymore Show on your own.

 Like the local channel selection, Paramount+’s add-on options are singularly slim—but it is cheap: ViacomCBS cousin SHOWTIME for $5.99 a month, which is about half the usual rate for the premium channel.

 Chances are you’re not going to get everything you want from Paramount+, or any one streaming service.
 Sign up for a second (or third) to expand your viewing horizons.

 |Everything Disney, Marvel, Star Wars, The Simpsons, and more in one streaming service.||Up to 45 entertainment, sports, kids, and news channels, plus dozens of add-on packages.||Thousands of shows from HGTV, TLC, Discovery, Animal Planet, Food Network, ID, and more.|

 Paramount+ carries over the same specs and features from CBS All Access; no major overhauls have been announced for the rebrand.
 So far, it’s just a new logo, though there are a couple of areas where Paramount+ could improve on CBS All Access—like its simultaneous streams.

 |2||None||Yes (Hulu No Ads, $11.99/mo.)|

-The Commercial Free tier of Paramount+ allows for offline downloads of most content for viewing on-the-go, minus Comedy Central, BET, MTV, Smithsonian, and some Nickelodeon shows.
+The Premium tier of Paramount+ allows for offline downloads of most content for viewing on-the-go, minus Comedy Central, BET, MTV, Smithsonian, and some Nickelodeon shows; Essentials does not.

 |Amazon Fire TV Cube|